The Oracular Gnosis of Christianity: Christian Syncretism, Revelations, and the Mysteries of John | James M. Pryse’s Writings

 The Apocalypse Pryse says, became a weapon of the ecclesiastical powers, but his analysis changes that greatly.
 James M. Pryse says, it was meant to undo orthodoxy, giving an allegorical and mystical account of Iâonnês, the Seer’s initiation into the perceptive mysteries.
 The writer of the text claims to have bore witness to the Logos of the God, and of the Anointed Iesous, thus bore witness to the esoteric doctrine, that is the root of Christianity, and of the religions of antiquity, i.e., divine Gnōsis.

-James M. Pryse, a theosophist however contended there was truth to the metaphysical ideas underlying the ancient mystery-cults.
-Not being particularly a mythicist but skeptical, he still finds modern comparisons with, e.g., Dr. Richard Carrier.
-These persons similarly claim to prove that Christianity is the syncretism of the Hellenic mysteries (particularly the Eleusinian & Bacchic mysteries) and Judaism.
-James M. Pryse goes beyond, and tries to render the original texts in the language of the mysteries.
-This work is quite similar to Dr. Richard Carrier’s research.
+As a Theosophist, James M. Pryse however contended the ancient mysteries possess real knowledge, and are not merely ideas for the intellectual perusal of academia.
+Not being particularly a mythicist but skeptical, he still compares to Dr. Richard Carrier.
+Dr. Richard Carrier similarly claims to prove that Christianity is the syncretism of the Hellenic mysteries (particularly the Eleusinian and Bacchic mysteries) and Judaism.
+James M. Pryse goes beyond, and tries to render the original texts in the language of the mysteries, and this work is quite similar to Dr. Richard Carrier’s research (Mystery-Faith).

 The New Testament Hellenic Restoration is James Morgan Pryse’s radically different interpretation of the Christian religion, attempted to do more than restore the original concepts of Greek esotericism.
 He stated, that the “New Testament,” is not a “sacred” scripture, but has semblances with the writings of Philo Judaeus (Philōn Judaios), and commonalities with the Greek allegorical dramas and prose poems.
 Pryse asserts, that the New Testament syncretized the Hellenic teletai, and mystery-language with the Jewish.
 It was written by men who forged a new religion like many syncretisms of the time, that were not built on historical figures, but ‘literary types.’